 Give your home a deep clean — from the baseboards to the tops of the ceiling fans.
-Consider calling professionals to ensure your home is in pristine condition (especially for your carpets).
-You may also consider a fresh coat of paint to cover any imperfections.
+Consider calling professionals to ensure your home (and especially your carpets) is in pristine condition.
+You may also consider a fresh coat of paint to cover any scuffs or imperfections.

-Getting rid of excess clutter can go a long way with buyers.
-For giveaways, research donation centers, disposal sites and consignment shops.
-For items you plan to keep, try to avoid overstuffed closets and drawers.
-For items you simply can't part with, consider renting a month-to-month storage unit.
+Removing excess clutter can go a long way with buyers.
+Consider giving items away to donation centers, disposal sites and consignment shops.
+For items you plan to keep in the home, try to avoid overstuffing closets and drawers.
+For other items, consider renting a month-to-month storage unit.

 Buyers will imagine themselves living in your space.
-Removing some of your personal items such as photographs and family heirlooms will help them visualize living there themselves.
+Removing some of your personal items, such as photographs and family heirlooms, will help potential buyers visualize living there.

 Now is the time to fix the items that have been on your to-do list for years.
-Whether it's a leaky faucet, broken door handle or cracked window pane, you want homebuyers to know that your home has been well taken care of.
-You may want to consider calling a reputable handyman if needed.
+Whether it's a leaky faucet, broken door handle or cracked windowpane, you want homebuyers to know that your home has been well cared for.
+You may want to consider hiring a reputable handyman, if needed.

-Since buyers tend to imagine themselves living in your home, you'll want to make it as warm, welcoming and inviting as possible.
+You'll want to make your home as warm, welcoming and inviting as possible.
 Consider rearranging furniture to make rooms appear larger and installing new light bulbs to make them brighter.
-And, since curb appeal is so important, consider some fresh mulch, planting flowers and getting your lawn in the best shape possible.
+And, because curb appeal is so important, consider placing fresh mulch, planting flowers and getting your lawn in the best shape possible.